Sampling constants in generalized Fock spaces: Reminders on doubling measures

 This means that the disks $D^\delta (a_n)$ are pairwise disjoint.
 We will cover $\CC$ by disks satisfying a finite overlapping property and such that the sequence formed by their centers is $\rho$-separated.
-In \cite{MMO}, the authors construct a decomposition of $\CC$ into rectangles $R_k$ (so-called quasi-squares): $\CC=\bigcup_k R_k$, and two such rectangles can intersect at most along sides.
+In \cite{MMO}, the authors construct a decomposition of $\CC$ into rectangles $R_k$: $\CC=\bigcup_k R_k$, and two such rectangles can intersect at most along sides.
+For these rectangles, so-called quasi-squares, there exists a constant $e >1$ depending only on $C_\mu$ such that the ratio of sides of every $R_k$ lies in the interval $[1/e, \, e]$.
 Denoting by $a_k$ the center of $R_k$, Theorem 8(c) of \cite{MMO} claims in particular that there is $r_0\ge 1$, such that for every $k$,